|

 (Major contributor-- Democritus (460-370 BC) postulated the atomic theory of the universe).

-b) Rationalists = used reason.
-Now known as the deductive method or the hypothetico-deductive methods,
+b) Rationalism--used reason.
+Now known as the deductive method or the hypothetico-deductive

 In summary, the Greeks recognized the significance of what has become four important stages in the scientific method: